Travel Blogging for Money

 Step 4: Customize Your Blog

 To install a theme, first log into your blog’s dashboard at www.yourdomainname.com/wp-login.php using the settings specified during installation.
-Next, click Add New Themes in the Appearance section of the vertical navigation bar on the left side of the dashboard.
+Next, navigate to the Appearance link of the vertical navigation bar on the left side of the dashboard and click Themes in the Appearance section.
 Then, search for the theme that you wish to use and click install.
 Last, click on the Themes link the Appearance section of the navigation bar and activate the theme that you installed.
+If you feel adventurous, you have other options under the Appearance link to customize the theme, add menus, widgets, etc.

 Voila!
 You have a whole new look for your blog.